About Croatia, a Mediterranean Gem

 One must-visit unique attraction in Croatia is the Sea Organ in Zadar, an extraordinary musical instrument that harnesses the power of water.
 It’s a true architectural marvel.

-Finally, a thing not to be missed while in Zadar is watching a sunset.
-Zadar’s sunsets are extremely popular and were even regarded as the best in the world by Alfred Hitchcock.
+In addition, a thing not to be missed while in Zadar is watching a sunset, as its sunsets are extremely popular and were even regarded as the best in the world by Alfred Hitchcock.

 17. Blue Cave